forem/forem/README.md

 later version.
 Please see the [LICENSE](./LICENSE.md) file in our repository for the full text.

-Like many open-source projects, we require that contributors provide us with a Contributor License Agreement (CLA).
+Like many open source projects, we require that contributors provide us with a Contributor License Agreement (CLA).
 By submitting code to the Forem project, you are granting us a right to use that code under the terms of the CLA.